December 09, 2022

 Kuhl-in-Himachal-Pradesh-SM

 Mr Shiv Ram (Thera Village) is a farmer from Darlaghat whose agricultural business is benefiting from a revived ‘kuhl’ via the Baryali Fugana Watershed Project, which delivers water to his field.
-Image: Ambuja Cement Foundation
+Image: Ambuja Foundation

 Crisis of livelihoods in the hills